 - Thursdays 8pm

-For our review of last episode, click here.
+For our review of last episode of Station 19, click here.

 A flashback reveals Jack’s time in a home with his foster siblings when it cuts back to his affair with Vasquez’ wife.
 He’s unsure of what he is doing, but it doesn’t seem to matter to him.
 Meanwhile Andy and Maya aren’t on the best terms in their own house given what she did while Andy was on leave.
 Here’s what happened in “House Where Nobody Lives.”

 Maya brings a new approach to the Captain’s position and it isn’t is not a firehouse favourite.
 Between her aid car patrol plan, the weekly Olympic training regimes and the constant reminder of her authority, Maya is getting on everyone’s bad side.
 She continues to push those closest to her away and into the arms of each other leaving her high and dry.
 It is only a matter of time until the isolation sets in and she resorts to questionable decisions.

 Meanwhile, Gibson and Warren are going on patrol to take care of homeless groups in the community which strikes a chord with Jack’s past.
 He really feels for people who are less fortunate given his constant move from home to home.
 His past resulted in his foster parents dying in a house fire and his siblings being divided, which is something he tries to avoid with the homeless kids he finds.
 This situation is heartbreaking to see unfold as Jack’s complicated past becomes a little clearer.